 It’s new.
 It’s really new, and that has some consequences.
 Most notably, it means that Gnome 3 lacks a lot of the features users have come to expect from Gnome 2, such as integrated chat and social features and many system configuration options.

 Regarding performance, that’s a little bit tricky.
 I am uncertain whether the problem is caused by Gnome itself, or perhaps some misbehaving application, but on my desktop (and I’m not the only one, judging by some posts I’ve found online) the system seems to get progressively slower the longer it’s used.
 It’s not normal to have to reboot a Linux system every day, especially to fix a problem like this, but until I’m able to determine the cause of the problem, I can’t rest the blame solely on Gnome.

 One thing I can clearly define as a software problem is the apparent trouble Fedora has with saving my application preferences.
 Google Chrome is repeatedly insisting that it’s not the default browser, and Nautllus refuses to accept any changes to its application associations.
 No matter how many times I tell it to use VLC for video, it always defaults back to the built-in player next time Nautilus is opened.
 This is true for all file types I have attempted to change.

 Regarding workspace management, I’m torn.
-The initial builds of Gnome Shell that we originally reviewed here used an excellent grid-based layout (similar to what you can do with Gnome 2 and Compiz) that I adored, and that alone was just about enough to make me fall in love with this desktop setup.
+The initial builds of Gnome Shell used an excellent grid-based layout (similar to what you can do with Gnome 2 and Compiz) that I adored, and that alone was just about enough to make me fall in love with this desktop setup.